What is Diamond?

 is to enable interactive search of Internet data repositories that

-store vast amounts of complex, non-indexed data such as digital photographs, video
+store vast amounts of complex, unindexed data such as digital photographs, video

-centered on a storage architecture and open-source prototype implementation called
+centered on a storage architecture and open-source implementation called

 the